Getting Started

 Find your tile ID

 Each tile has a unique ID.
-The easiest way to find it is to call the tiles API — paste this URL into your browser (swap in your real dashboard ID):
+The easiest way to find it is to call the tiles API.
+The command below hits a live public dashboard — paste it as-is to see real data come back, then swap in your own dashboard ID:

 Push your first value